-Nintendo announced that it plans to offer more ways to connect two accounts, including social networks, more like PS4 and Xbox, but they still aren’t available more than seven months after launch.
+Nintendo announced that it plans to offer more ways to connect two accounts, including social networks, more like PS4 and Xbox, but they still aren’t available more than a year after launch.

 Though the Switch is a small tablet, it wears its soul outside of its casing.

 There are similarly misguided design choices scattered across the console’s online feature set.
 You can share screenshots to Facebook or Twitter, but cannot send them via email.
 Should you connect with friends, by whatever means, you can only chat using a dedicated smartphone app, and if you open another app while chatting with a friend, the call will end.

 For everything interesting and intriguing about the Switch, Nintendo’s understanding of the internet seems like a fairly strong indicator that the Switch will not make a great home for online-multiplayer-focused games.

 The Nintendo Switch comes with a one-year limited warranty from the manufacturer.Our Take

 The Switch manages to blend Nintendo’s penchant for weird, gimmicky hardware with the high quality design we’ve come to expect of consoles in the modern era.
 From a hardware perspective, it is the best console from the company in generations — possibly ever.

 Still, the Switch is a Nintendo machine made for playing Nintendo games.
 Despite all the measures taken to make it feel more “mainstream,” its flaws reveal that the console was designed so that Nintendo’s developers could make interesting games.
 If you love Nintendo, this bodes well, as the big N seems to be hitting a new stride.